whogiawho/Stocks/README.md

 # Stocks
- analyze stock and auto trade
+ Analyze stock and auto trade
+ It uses the output of thsHack to analyze a specific stockCode, and decide the time to buy and sell